-Housing Authority of the City of Sikeston is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of June 27th, 2022, Housing Authority of the City of Sikeston has 2 waiting lists that are open now or opening soon.
+Housing Authority of the City of Sikeston is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-Housing Authority of the City of Sikeston serves Sikeston.
+Housing Authority of the City of Sikeston offers Public Housing and Section 8 Housing rental assistance in Sikeston.

 |Sikeston, Missouri Housing Choice Voucher||Open Until Further Notice|

 |Housing Authority of the City of Sikeston Public Housing||Open Until Further Notice|

 As of September 24th, 2022, it is not known if Housing Authority of the City of Sikeston is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of September 24th, 2022, Housing Authority of the City of Sikeston is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.